Murder of Meredith Kercher: Last sighting

-The first of November was a public holiday in Italy.
-Kercher's Italian flatmates were out of town, as were the occupants of the downstairs flat.
-That evening, Kercher had dinner with three English women at one of their homes.
+The first of November (All Saints' Day) was a public holiday in Italy.
+Kercher's Italian flatmates, and the downstairs occupants, were out of town.
+Kercher had dinner with three English women at one of their homes on that evening.
 She parted company with a friend around 8:45 pm, about 500 yd from Via della Pergola 7.

-By Knox's account, having spent the night with Sollecito, she arrived at Via della Pergola 7 on the morning of 2 November 2007, finding the front door open and drops of blood in the bathroom she shared with Kercher.
-Kercher's bedroom door was locked, which Knox took as indicating that Kercher was sleeping.
-After showering in the bathroom Kercher and she shared, Knox found faeces in the toilet of the bathroom shared by Romanelli and Mezzetti.
-Knox went back to Sollecito's home and later returned with him to Via della Pergola 7.
-Noticing a broken window in Romanelli's bedroom and alarmed that Kercher did not answer her door, Sollecito unsuccessfully tried to force the door open.
-Sollecito called his sister, a lieutenant in the carabinieri, for advice.
+Knox's account is that she spent the night with Sollecito, and returned to Via della Pergola 7 on the morning of 2 November 2007.
+She found the front door open.
+Drops of blood were in the bathroom that she shared with Kercher.
+Kercher's bedroom door was locked, and Knox guessed that Kercher was sleeping.
+Knox took a shower in the bathroom that she and Kercher shared.
+She found feces in the toilet of the bathroom of Romanelli and Mezzetti.
+She went back to Sollecito's home, and later returned with him to Via della Pergola 7.
+Sollecito noticed a broken window in Romanelli's bedroom.
+He was alarmed that Kercher did not answer her door, and tried unsuccessfully to force it open.
+He then called his sister, who was a lieutenant in the carabinieri, for advice.
 She advised him to call the 112 emergency number, which he did.

 Discovery of the body

-After receiving a phone call from Knox, Romanelli arrived at the flat.
-In rummaging around, looking for anything that might be missing, Romanelli inadvertently disturbed the crime scene.
-On discovering that the two phones Kercher typically carried with her had been found in a nearby garden, Romanelli became concerned and requested that the police force open the door to Kercher's bedroom, but the police declined.
-Instead, Romanelli's male friend forced the door open around 1:15 pm, and the body of Kercher was found inside, lying on the floor, covered by a duvet.
+Romanelli arrived at the flat after receiving a telephone call from Knox.
+Romanelli inadvertently disturbed the crime scene, because she rummaged around, looking for any missing items.
+She became concerned because a neighbor discovered the two phones that Kercher normally carried with her in a nearby garden.
+Romanelli asked the police to force open Kercher's bedroom door, but they declined.
+Romanelli's male friend forced the door open around 1:15 pm.
+The body of Kercher was found inside, lying on the floor, covered by a duvet.

 Autopsy

 Pathologist Luca Lalli, from Perugia's forensic-science institute, performed the autopsy on Kercher's body.
-Her injuries consisted of 16 bruises and seven cuts.
+Her injuries consisted of 16 bruises and seven cuts, including a fatal cut to the neck.
 These included several bruises and a few insubstantial cuts on the palm of her hand.
 Bruises on her nose, nostrils, mouth, and underneath her jaw were compatible with a hand being clamped over her mouth and nose.
 Lalli's autopsy report was reviewed by three pathologists from Perugia's forensic-science institute, who interpreted the injuries, including some to the genital region, as indicating an attempt to immobilize Kercher during sexual violence.